RishabhTayal/AndroidDevices/README.md

   </a>
 </p>

-# HomeKitty
+# AndroidDevices
-HomeKitty is a website built in [Vapor 2][1] that keeps track of all HomeKit accessories available in the market.
+AndroidDevices is a website built in [Vapor 2][1] that keeps track of all HomeKit accessories available in the market.
 Accessories are divided in 18 official categories to make it easier to find the perfect accessory for your needs.
 You can search any accessory by its name or manufacturer and directly open its official website to find more information.

 ## Getting Started
 To get started with HomeKitty, make sure you have installed Vapor on your machine.
 Please follow the [official guide][2].
 Make sure to also install PostreSQL since HomeKitty uses it as database.
 [Postgres app][3] should work fine.